MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/General FAQ.md

 Please visit the [MOR20 page](https://mor.org/MOR20) for more information.

 ### Is there a bug bounty program?
 There is.
-White hackers can get up to $150,000 as reward for eligible discoveries in proportion to the severity of the vulnerability.
+White hat researchers can get up to $100,000 as reward for eligible discoveries (smart-contract exploits with a working PoC), in proportion to demonstrated impact and subject to Protection Fund liquidity.
 Learn more about [here.](https://github.com/MorpheusAIs/Docs/blob/main/Security%20Audit%20Reports/Bug%20Bounty%20Program.md)

 ### Are Morpheus contracts audited?